 With the exciting addition of Prograss Turf on Sherman Field in McConagha Stadium, the softball program now has a state-of-the-art practice field to utilize when wet conditions prohibit play on their home field.

 Expanding its investment in athletics, Muskingum developed a second, multi-purpose turf athletic field located on north campus to accommodate additional athletic events and practices.

 Muskie Field is a full-size 115 x 75 foot natural grass regulation field for competition and training.
 The complex, which is located on the far north end of campus, also features two regulation-size grass practice fields.

 The game field is also equipped with an electronic scoreboard, public address system, concession stand, bleachers, underground irrigation system, shielded player dugouts, benches and a pressbox for media and game management officials.

 Additional Athletic Facilities

-The 225-acre campus is home to many other athletic entities in addition to the Recreation Center, including: McConagha Stadium, Sherman Field, Mose Morehead Field, Donna J. Newberry Field, Muskie Field, Johnson Family Track, a rolling hills cross country course, six tennis courts, athletic fields for varsity practice and intramural sports and walking trails.
+The 225-acre campus is home to many other athletic entities in addition to the Recreation Center, including: McConagha Stadium, Sherman Field, Mose Morehead Field, Donna J. Newberry Field, Muskie Field, Johnson Family Track, a rolling hills cross country course, athletic fields for varsity practice and intramural sports and walking trails.

 The Zanesville Country Club and Cambridge Country Club both feature beautifully landscaped 18-hole championship courses with full clubhouses.
-EagleSticks Golf Club was honored in 1992 by Golf Digest as the nation’s second best new 18-hole daily fee golf course, and The Fieldhouse is nationally recognized as the most complete health, sports and fitness facility in southeastern Ohio.
+EagleSticks Golf Club was honored in 1992 by Golf Digest as the nation’s second-best new 18-hole daily fee golf course, and The Fieldhouse is nationally recognized as the most complete health, sports, and fitness facility in southeastern Ohio.
 The facility is also listed as one of the top 100 facilities in the country.